Skip to main content

 Ask AI Companion Meeting Questions

-• To restrict attendees from asking questions about content before they entered the meeting, for privacy or data security considerations, review the Zoom AI Companion setting Who can ask questions to AI Companion, and ensure it is set to All participants only from when they join
+• To restrict attendees from asking questions about discussion that occurred before they entered the meeting (for privacy or data security considerations), see Zoom AI Companion setting Who can ask questions to AI Companion.

 icon of stylized video player graphic on Zoom window